 Intelligent Assistance (IA) refers to the use of intelligent agents that help individuals perform tasks or services.
 While intelligent agents may seem like any other software application that completes a group of coordinated functions, tasks, or activities, they can actually do one or many of the following:

-- Maintain historical data
+Maintain historical data

-- Perceive and assist
+Perceive and assist

 Artificial Intelligence vs. Intelligent Assistance

 In simpler terms: AI machines mimic humans while IA machines assist humans.
 Due to the breadth of the research involving both technologies, it can be easy to confuse the two.
-Artificial intelligence is the practice of studying of intelligent agents and identifying the limits of their intelligence.
+Artificial intelligence is the practice or study of intelligent agents and identifying the limits of their intelligence.
 Intelligent assistance is the use of intelligent agents to serve humans, meaning that such agents exist within predefined parameters.
 Their intelligence is measured by many factors, including but not limited to:

-- Corpus – Watson’s reference material, consisting of all kinds of unstructured text.
+Corpus – Watson’s reference material, consisting of all kinds of unstructured text.
 Similar to the sources one might use to write a course paper.

-- Ingestion – Refers to the knowledge consumption process for Watson
+Ingestion – Refers to the knowledge consumption process for Watson

-- Curate – In the ingestion phase, Watson separates the necessary material and leaves bad, incorrect, or dated sources in the Corpus
+Curate – In the ingestion phase, Watson separates the necessary material and leaves bad, incorrect, or dated sources in the Corpus

-- Reasoning Algorithms – Watson cycles through different algorithms to imagine different scenarios, then weighs them to arrive at the best possible solution
+Reasoning Algorithms – Watson cycles through different algorithms to imagine different scenarios, then weighs them to arrive at the best possible solution